EXTERIOR/INTERIOR RENOVATION | ELECTRICIAN | PLUMBER | ROOFING | LANDSCAPING/EXCAVATION | GENERAL CONTRACTOR | CONCRETE/PAVING

 Wrap Up Liability

-Construction sites are complex and busy environments, with multiple contractors all working together towards one common goal.
-This Liability policy is designed to protect the project and all who are involved such as subcontractors, owners and consultants.
-As a general contractor, in the event of a claim that is specific to the project, the wrap up liability would be first to respond.
+Construction sites are complex and busy environments, with multiple contractors working together towards one common goal.
+This Liability policy is designed to protect the project and all involved, such as subcontractors, owners and consultants.
+As a general contractor, in the event of a claim that is specific to the project, the wrap-up liability would be the first to respond.

-Spills, leaks, and overflows can happen overtime, or suddenly without expectation.
-These risks can affect your own property, as well as the property of third parties.
-There are a variety of options available for you to protect your business from the cleanup costs, or other damages.
+Spills, leaks, and overflows can happen over time or suddenly without expectation.
+These risks can affect your property, as well as the property of third parties.
+There are various options available for you to protect your business from the cleanup costs or other damages.

 Tools & Equipment

-You rely on your tools on a daily basis to get your work done.
+You rely on your tools daily to get your work done.
 They are the lifeblood of your operations.
-Unlike typical industries where your most important business instruments are fixed in one location, yours are always moving with you.
+Unlike typical industries where your most essential business instruments are fixed in one location, yours constantly move with you.
 With this increased risk, having the right coverage in place is the best tool in your belt.

 You may have one work truck, a whole fleet of vehicles, or are simply driving your personal vehicle to and from jobs.
-If this the case, you’ll want to keep these assets insured so that you aren’t left without a ride.
+If this is the case, you’ll want to keep these assets insured, so you aren’t left without a ride.

 Contractors Errors & Omissions

-If your operations include a design build function then you have a professional risk that your CGL won’t respond to.
-A project is delayed, a client loses revenue or experiences other financial harm due to a professional error on your part, they may seek financial reciprocation from you.
+If your operations include a design-build function, then you have a professional risk that your CGL won’t respond.
+If a project is delayed, a client loses revenue or experiences other financial harm due to a professional error; they may seek financial reciprocation from you.
 Contractors E&O is designed to respond in these circumstances.